 Contractual fixed rent escalators or consumer price index ("CPI") adjustments are expected, wherever possible, to be negotiated into new leases entered into by the REIT.
-CPI-related leases represented 18% of base rent in 2022 (2021 - 16%).
-As a result of the acquisition of the 2023 Quebec Properties, the leases containing CPI-related adjustments represent approximately 26% of the REIT's full year base rent in 2023.
-The CPI adjustments related to the 2023 Quebec Properties do not commence until 2024.
-For 2024, the REIT's existing leases with tenants that contain uncapped CPI-related adjustments will represent approximately 26% of the REIT's base rent, and an additional 10% of the REIT's existing leases will be subject to capped CPI-related adjustments.
+As a result of the acquisition of the 2023 Quebec Properties and Taschereau JLR, the leases containing CPI-related adjustments represented approximately 26% of the REIT's portfolio by full year base rent in 2023.
+For 2024, an additional 10% of the REIT's existing leases will be subject to capped CPI-related adjustments.